Reed Diffusers We also accept money orders or e-checks through Paypal !

 Can I re-use my reeds ?

 No. Once reeds have been used for a certain scent, you cannot use them for another scent.
-The scent that is already absorbed into your reeds will mix with the new scent and could produce some pretty yucky scent combinations.
+The scent that is already absorbed into your reeds will mix with the new scent and could produce undesirable scent combinations.

-You should use new reeds when you switch to a new scent or if they become clogged with dust.
+You should use new reeds when you switch to a new scent, if the reeds become completely saturated, or if they become clogged with dust.
 After prolonged use and complete saturation of the reeds, the channels can become slightly clogged.
 Simply replace with new reeds to get the scent rolling again !

 How long do diffusers last ?